-Though transportation services seem simple, there is a lot involved in getting things from point A to point B as quickly, efficiently and affordably as possible!
-In intermodal shipping, typically a containerized shipment will travel by ocean for part of its journey, and then over land to reach its destination.
+Though transportation services seem simple, there is a lot involved in getting items from point A to point B as quickly, efficiently, and affordably as possible!
+In intermodal shipping, a containerized shipment will typically travel by ocean for part of its journey, and then overland to reach its destination via a landbridge.

 The part of the trip via land is what we refer to as a landbridge, and typically, that shipment will travel by train or truck.
-Commonly, there are four different terms used in the shipping industry that refer to landbridges, so let’s take a look at them:
+Commonly, there are 4 different terms used in the shipping industry that refer to landbridges, so let’s take a look at them.

-- A landbridge exists when an ocean container ships by vessel from one country to another, and is then carried across a total body of land, a country or an entire continent.
-Container shipments might start on a ship in China, unload in the Los Angeles area, travel by train from LA to a port in New York/New Jersey or Jacksonville, and get loaded on a ship bound for Hamburg, Germany or some other European port.
+This exists when an ocean container is shipped by vessel from one country to another and is then carried across a total body of land, a country, or an entire continent.
+Container shipments might start on a ship in China, unload in the Los Angeles area, travel by train from LA to a port in New York/New Jersey or Jacksonville, and get loaded on a ship bound for Hamburg, Germany, or some other European port.

 As a shipper, what does all this mean for you?
 Some of the best things a manufacturer of goods would want to hear!
-Economies of scale, significant cash savings and reductions in cargo handling, along with reduced damages and losses, quicker shipments and improved security.
-Overall, more money in the company coffers at the end of the year!
+Economies of scale, significant cash savings, and reductions in cargo handling, along with reduced damages and losses, quicker shipments, and improved security.
+Overall, more money in the company’s pocket at the end of the year!

-Contact CWI Today to get a quote to transport you cargo shipment.
+Contact CWI Today to get a quote to transport your cargo shipment.